astronomer/docs/astro/support.md

 - [Astronomer Forum](https://forum.astronomer.io)
 - [Airflow Guides](https://www.astronomer.io/guides/airflow-and-hashicorp-vault)

-If you've encountered a more serious issue and need Astronomer expertise,  you can use one of the following methods to contact Astronomer Support:
+If you're experiencing a more serious issue and need Astronomer expertise, you can use one of the following methods to contact Astronomer Support:

-- Submit a support request in the Cloud UI
+- Submit a support request in the [Cloud UI](#submit-a-support-request-in-the-cloud-ui)
 - File a support request on the [Astronomer Support Portal](https://support.astronomer.io/hc/en-us)
 - Send an email to [support@astronomer.io](mailto:support@astronomer.io)
 - Call +1 (831) 777-2768

-## Submit a Support Request on the Astronomer Support Portal
+## Best Practices for Support Request Submissions

-To submit a support request to Astronomer Support, you need to create an account on the [Astronomer Support Portal](https://support.astronomer.io).

-If you're working with a team, create an account with your work email or the domain you share with your team members.
-This lets you view support tickets created by other team members.

-> **Note:** If your team uses more than one email domain (e.g. @astronomer.io), contact Astronomer to have it added manually to your organization.

 The following are the best practices for submitting support requests on the Astronomer Support Portal: